sagelabs/standards/linux/README.md

 ## Course: Jobs and Processes

-- Use system administration tools to manage processes in Linux
 - Use scheduling utilities to automate processes
 - Edit text streams with compound sed statements
 - Analyze complex sed statements and determine their result